bluesky66-dev/kibana/packages/kbn-pm/README.md

 also have dependencies like `datemath`, `flot`, `eui` and others that we control, but where we want to `import` them in plugins instead of injecting them (because injecting them would be painful to work with).
-(Btw, these examples aren't necessarily a part of the Kibana repo today, they are just meant as examples of code that we might at some point want to include in the repo while having them be `import`able in Kibana plugins like any other npm package)
+(Btw, these examples aren't necessarily a part of the HyperSec Kibana repo today, they are just meant as examples of code that we might at some point want to include in the repo while having them be `import`able in HyperSec Kibana plugins like any other npm package)

-Another reason we need static dependencies is that we're starting to introduce TypeScript into Kibana, and to work nicely with TypeScript across plugins we need to be able to statically import dependencies.
-We have for example built an observable library for Kibana in TypeScript and we need to expose both the functionality and the TypeScript types to plugins (so other plugins built with TypeScript can depend on the types for the lib).
+Another reason we need static dependencies is that we're starting to introduce TypeScript into HyperSec Kibana, and to work nicely with TypeScript across plugins we need to be able to statically import dependencies.
+We have for example built an observable library for HyperSec Kibana in TypeScript and we need to expose both the functionality and the TypeScript types to plugins (so other plugins built with TypeScript can depend on the types for the lib).

 However, even though we have multiple packages we don't necessarily want to `npm publish` them.
-The ideal solution for us is being able to work on code locally in the Kibana repo and have a nice workflow that doesn't require publishing, but where we still get the value of having "packages" that are available to plugins, without these plugins having to import files directly from the Kibana folder.
+The ideal solution for us is being able to work on code locally in the HyperSec Kibana repo and have a nice workflow that doesn't require publishing, but where we still get the value of having "packages" that are available to plugins, without these plugins having to import files directly from the HyperSec Kibana folder.

-Basically, we just want to be able to share "static code" (aka being able to `import`) between Kibana and Kibana plugins.
+Basically, we just want to be able to share "static code" (aka being able to `import`) between HyperSec Kibana and HyperSec Kibana plugins.
 To get there we need tooling.

-`@kbn/pm` is a tool that helps us manage these static dependencies, and it enables us to share these packages between Kibana and Kibana plugins.
+`@kbn/pm` is a tool that helps us manage these static dependencies, and it enables us to share these packages between HyperSec Kibana and HyperSec Kibana plugins.
 It also enables these packages to have their own dependencies and their own build scripts, while still having a nice developer experience.